Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

-We smashed our mortgage debt by sourcing cash because I was earning a tad more than minimum wage.
+We smashed our mortgage debt by sourcing cash because I was earning more than minimum wage.

 There was just so much opportunity when the debt was gone.

-I made sure to ask my employer for a raise every year and I always got it because of extra efforts.
+I made sure to ask my employer for a raise every year, and I always got it because of extra effort.